Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Lyapnov analysis for NAG and FISTA

 for any $k \geq \max\left\{1,K \right\}$. \end{theorem}

-\begin{proof}[Proof of~\Cref{thm: nag}] We begin by deriving an expression for the change in the Lyapunov function $\mathcal{E}(k)$ across iterations.
-By combining the inequalities for the iterative differences,~\eqref{eqn: mix-iter2} and~\eqref{eqn: pot-iter3}, we derive the iterative difference for the Lyapunov function~\eqref{eqn: lyapunov-nag} as follows:
+\begin{proof}[Proof of~\Cref{thm: nag}] We begin by deriving a decrement of the Lyapunov function $\mathcal{E}(k)$ across successive iterations.
+By combining the expressions for the mixed and potential energy differences in~\eqref{eqn: mix-iter2} and~\eqref{eqn: pot-iter3}, we obtain the following bound for the Lyapunov difference:

+To estimate the first inner product term, we apply the fundamental inequality~\eqref{eqn: fund-inq-smooth} with $x_{k+2}$ and $x^{\star}$, yielding: